-Sailing catamaran vs monohull sailboats – Pros & Cons
+Sailing catamaran vs monohull sailboat – Pros & Cons

 A monohull is a type of sailing boat having only one hull.
 The main characteristic of sailing boats is stability.
-The stability is achieved by adding the ballast, the deep keel.
+The stability is achieved by adding the ballast, and the deep keel.

 Although no one knows when the first sailboat was built, archeologists have found remains of primitive canoe-like vessels dating back to ancient Egypt and Mesopotamia.

 The saloon and cabins are all located below the deck on a monohull.
 The middle of the yacht houses the saloon which includes the kitchen, a dining room table, and captain's desk.
 The cabins and WC are usually found fore and aft.

 When it comes to comfort, catamarans have a great advantage.
 First of all, the large deck saloon with a kitchen, therefore, has more natural light.
 The cockpit and living space, in general, is huge compared to a monohull, making living conditions very comfortable and spacious.

 A large deck area enables more space for water toys ( Canoes, SUP`s and other floaties).
-We would definitely recommend catamaran for a bigger group, as they have more areas for socializing, cockpit, font cockpit lounge, flybridge.
+We would definitely recommend the catamaran for a bigger group, as they have more areas for socializing, a cockpit, font cockpit lounge, flybridge.

 Catamarans are faster both under power or sail compared to a similar-sized monohull.
-Sailing catamarans can sail half the speed of the wind, depending upon their angle.
+Sailing catamarans can sail at half the speed of the wind, depending upon their angle.
 Due to their lower waterline surface area, catamarans are certainly faster.
-Typically, catamaran does not sail well upwind, therefore needs a different technique for tacking.
+Typically, a catamaran does not sail well upwind, therefore needs a different technique for tacking.

 Catamaran vs monohull in price debate, definite advantage gets the monohull.
 When chartering a catamaran, all costs are higher.
 The rental fee is 50-100% higher than for the same size monohull.
-Marinas and port fees are 50% higher than for same size monohull.
+Marinas and port fees are 50%-100% higher than for same-size monohulls.